Dar3071/ci-cd-lambda-example/README.md

 # Overview

-This AWS Lambda function fetches a random quote from the "Quotable" API and logs it to the console.
+This AWS Lambda function fetches a random quote from the "ZenQuotes" API and logs it to the console.
 It is designed as a simple example of integrating external APIs with AWS Lambda.

 # Features

-Fetches a random quote using the "Quotable" API.
+Fetches a random quote using the "ZenQuotes" API.

 Logs the quote along with its author to the console.